pingidentity/pingone-mobile-sdk-android/README.md

 ### 1.1 Minimum requirements:

-PingOne for Customers Mobile SDK supports Android 8.0 (API level 26) and up, Gradle 7.2 and up, Java 17 and up.
+PingOne MFA Mobile SDK supports Android 8.0 (API level 26) and up, Gradle 7.2 and up, Java 17 and up.
 Starting Android 13 (API level 33) the application needs to request the 'Post Notifications' permission from the user in order to show notifications.
 For more information see [Notification Runtime Permission Documentation](https://developer.android.com/guide/topics/ui/notifiers/notification-permission).

 ### 1.2 Known limitations: